 A few years ago, NPR told the story of Tai Boxley from Tulsa, Okla.
 She had an acutely painful condition and desperately needed immediate relief through an expensive surgery.
 Luckily, Tai had health insurance through her employer.
 But it came with a significant deductible, and she faced bills of up to $5,000 — money she simply didn’t have.

 And Tai wasn’t alone.
-NPR spoke to an expert who reckoned roughly three-in-four hospitals and health care systems practice “point-of-service collections,” meaning they want money from uninsured patients and those with big deductibles before they begin treatments.
+NPR spoke to an expert who reckoned roughly three-in-four hospitals and health care systems practice “point-of-service collections,” meaning they want money from uninsured patients and those with big deductibles before

 Putting treatments on your credit cards